BrightstarDB/BrightstarDB/doc/src/Building_BrightstarDB.rst

         *TBD: Check what can be built with VS 2012 Express*

-    #.  **Windows Phone SDK**

-        This is required only to build the mobile solution that targets Windows Phone 7 and 8.
-        Get the Windows Phone SDK from htpp://dev.windowsphone.com/

     #.  **MSBuild Community Tasks**

         You must install this from the MSI installer which can be found at